Travis Tripucka

 Travis Tripucka (born May 3, 1989) is an American former football long snapper.
 He was signed by the St. Louis Rams as an undrafted free agent in 2012.
 He played college football at Massachusetts.
 His cousin Shane Tripucka was a punter for the Los Angeles Chargers and is currently an NFL Free Agent.
 He played for the XFL LA Wildcats in 2020.

-Early years
+Early life

 Raised in Boonton Township, New Jersey, Tripucka attended Mountain Lakes High School.
 He was named to the New Jersey First-team All-Area and Second-team All-State honors after his senior year.
 He was selected for the most improved freshman award.
 He also played lacrosse while at high school in which he was a member of the 2004-05 Morris County champion and a Group 1 State finalist team.

 College career

 Tripucka played college football at Massachusetts, where he also played lacrosse in his freshman and sophomore years.